 The city is 10 square miles surrounding the Bay of Kings, and is built directly below the Table of Eronesis.
-The location of the city is due to two factors: an ancient river that flowed down the Table of Eronesis and fed into the sea, long since dried; and the natural bay.
-Now, numerous aqueducts carry water from the long-dormant Fire Mountain to the denizens.
+The location of the city is due to two factors: an ancient river that flows down into the Table of Eronesis and feeds into the sea; and the natural bay.

 Peregoth’s history is best described as bloody.
-Originally the site of two warring tribes—the Formusi and the Tenebarii—eventually the young king Peregothius brought an end to the violence and united them under his rule.
-In year 1 YE, Peregothius laid the first brick of what was to be the center of a new empire.
+Originally the site of two warring tribes—the Formusi and the Tenebarii—eventually they united, an event which is considered the founding of the Empire.
+In year 1 YE, a king named Peregothius laid the first brick of what was to be the center of a new empire.
 The bricks turned into the White Palace and the surrounding lands became the original city—the Old City of approximately 1.5 miles.
 The Peregothians became expert ship builders and sailors, and soon conquered the nearby eight islands.
 The city grew steadily in size as the Peregothians brought in new treasures from their conquests.
 In 320 the city was sacked by the ratling kingdom of Skeerin, but reclaimed six months later.
 Only the White Palace survived the Skeerin’s burning.

 Peregoth was not sacked again.
 As the conquests continued, wealth poured in and great architectural projects were undertaken: the Temple of All Gods, the Heliodome, and the Sky Obelisk.
 Fortunes were made, and free bread was distributed to all residents.
-In 592 YE, the Imperial Arena was dedicated and brought entertainment to the thousands who lived in the city.
-After the Imperial Palace was built in 803 and power shifted to Anthans, Peregoth’s political importance dimmed.
+Early in the Empire‘s history, power shifted to the city of Anthans, Peregoth’s political importance dimmed.

 The patron god is Lorenus, ruler of the seas.
 The patron goddess is Amara, mother of orphans and healer of the wounded.
 Both have temples in the Old City.